sharlynmuturi/Career-Assistant-AI/README.md

 ### Preparing Portfolio Data

-If you have portfolio projects stored in a CSV file, you can process them using the provided script.
+If you have portfolio projects in a portfolio website, you can process them using the provided script.

 Run: